vigneshragupathy/vignesh88.github.io/_posts/2020-06-12-publish-package-in-npm-and-serve-the-static-content-from-cdn.markdown

     }
 {% endhighlight %}

-After doing some reasearch I chose to utilize unpkg or jsdelivr for my site.
+After doing some research I chose to utilize unpkg or jsdelivr for my site.

 > unpkg and jsdeliver are global CDN and they can be used to deliver any pacakges hosted in NPM